DDDCai/projects-of-TOC/README.md

 # projects-of-TOC
-Projects of Theory Of Computation class in HIT(SZ), 2019.
+Projects of Theory Of Computation course in HIT(SZ), 2019.

 # environment
 language C, Ubuntu 18.04.